Munawertaj/Object-Oriented-Design-Patterns-Lab/Assignment - 05/Readme.md

 1. Initialize the stock levels for warehouses in the `Main.java` file.
 2. Run the `Main` class to see the order fulfillment process.

-## License

-This code is provided under the MIT License.
-Feel free to use and modify it for your needs.